Improved Connections

 Improved Service and School Connections with Families Progress

-The Improved Service and Connections with Families Working Group is collaborating closely with Evatt Primary School to develop and trial a similar concept to community schools.
-One of the features of this is The Collective at Evatt which involves community services co-locating at Evatt on a weekly basis to connect, collaborate and support the delivery of targeted and coordinated services that meet the needs of the local community.
-The Collective forms part of Family Connect which aims to build connections and better understand support services that are available.
-Over time there will be opportunity to strategically partner/work with services that will meet Evatt community needs.
+In 2022 and early 2023 the Working Group collaborated with Evatt Primary School to develop and trial The Collective.
+The Collective involved a range of community services co-locating at Evatt on a weekly basis to connect, collaborate and support the delivery of targeted and coordinated services to meet the needs of the local community.
+The Collective formed part of Evatt Family Connect which is a project designed and delivered by Evatt primary school and supports families in the local area to build connections and better understand and access support services.
+The Collective connected services with the school to help meet Evatt community needs.

 Critical to the success of this collaboration and concept has been the strongly aligned vision that the school leadership team have had in seeing this idea evolve from concept to implementation.
-Also the willingness of services to co-locate within the school and work together to progress the ideas.
+Also the willingness of services to co-locate within the school and work with the school and each other to support families where they are already connected and comfortable.

 Improved Service and School Connections with Families Working Group Members